Optimized control protocols for stable skyrmion creation using deep reinforcement learning

-While our specific results are directly applicable to FGT monolayers and thin films \cite{doi:10.1126/sciadv.abb5157, birch2022history, Wu2020}, this DRL framework is readily adaptable to other magnetic materials, such as Fe\textsubscript{3}GaTe\textsubscript{2} \cite{https://doi.org/10.1002/adma.202311022}, by incorporating their specific model parameters.
-A key insight from our study is the dual role of the cost function components: the topological charge term enhances the nucleation success rate by leveraging thermal activation, while the dissipated work term ensures the energetic stability of the resulting skyrmions by minimizing their magnetic energy.
+While our specific results are directly applicable to FGT monolayers and thin films \cite{doi:10.1126/sciadv.abb5157, birch2022history, Wu2020}, this DRL framework is readily adaptable to other magnetic materials, such as Fe\textsubscript{3}GaTe\textsubscript{2} \cite{https://doi.org/10.1002/adma.202311022}, by incorporating their specific model parameters, as demonstrated by our robustness checks across various DMI strengths.
+Furthermore, the framework can be extended to bulk-DMI chiral magnets, such as MnSi \cite{Muhlbauer2009skyrmion}, FeGe \cite{Yu2011FeGe}, Cu\textsubscript{2}OSeO\textsubscript{3} \cite{Adams2012Cu2OSeO3}, and other B20 compounds \cite{Tokura2021review,Yu2010realspace}, by substituting interfacial DMI with bulk DMI.
+It is also desirable to examine various ranges of Gilbert damping coefficients beyond the currently considered low value ($\alpha=0.06$) to identify optimal operating conditions for skyrmion-based applications, as both the nucleation rate of metastable skyrmions via external perturbations such as spin-transfer torque \cite{PhysRevB.85.174416, PhysRevResearch.4.043105} and their thermal stability \cite{doi:10.1073/pnas.2122237119} are strongly dependent on $\alpha$.
+Even in skyrmion-based devices that do not require deterministic creation---such as Brownian-motion-based probabilistic computing \cite{Pinna2018probabilistic, Jibiki2020brownian, Zazvorka2019} or nanofluidic logic that exploits collective skyrmion flows in place of individually addressed textures \cite{doi:10.1073/pnas.2506204122}---an optimized creation protocol can substantially improve the efficiency and yield of the upstream skyrmion supply, making the framework broadly relevant.
+A key insight from our study for such extensions is the dual role of the cost function components: the topological charge term enhances the nucleation success rate by leveraging thermal activation, while the dissipated work term ensures the energetic stability of the resulting skyrmions by minimizing their magnetic energy.